rexitjohn/ben/README.md

 # Biomarker Evaluation Node (ben)

-**ben** is an experimental veterinary machine-learning research project exploringwhether biomarker-derived signal patterns can support earlier identification of cancer-associated samples in dogs.
+**ben** is an experimental veterinary machine-learning research project exploring whether biomarker-derived signal patterns can support earlier identification of cancer-associated samples in dogs.

 > **Research use only.
 Not a veterinary diagnostic device.**